mojohelpdesk/mojohelpdesk-api-doc/README.md

 ====================

 ## WORKING IN PROGRESS...
-Please read the API here:
+While we are migrating it to Github, please find the doc API here:
  - https://help.mojohelpdesk.com/help/topic/129798
- -
- While we are migrating it to Github (here).

 ==
 This is the official Mojo Helpdesk API documentation.
 Learn about Mojo Helpdesk at www.mojohelpdesk.com.